Let’s be honest, most startup founders are underpaid.

 Some founders may resist collecting a paycheck until their companies have a particular level of traction, funding, or runway.
 However, eventually this will start to cause finanacial stress for all but the most well-off people.
 That’s why we recommend that founders start collecting some salary as soon as the company has raised enough capital to pay the non-founders and contractors reasonably well.

 Another part of the equation is the company’s projections – when will the company run out of the funding?
 We recommend that the founders put together a financial model that helps them understand how much money they can afford to pay out in salaries overall, and for them to use these projections to decide how much compensation they can take themselves.
+Keep in mind that technical founders - CTOs - are often compensated higher than other team members because their skills are in such high demand.

 Should a founder be paid in advance?